Youssef4Hassan/Product-Sales/README.md

 🎯 Impact: This analysis allowed the business to distinguish between harmful and acceptable revenue drops (e.g., low revenue but high profit or low cost is still a positive scenario).
 It also supported making strategic decisions about pricing, promotion, and product focus for future improvement

+Actions & Business Recommendations

+For products that didn’t perform well in sales, I considered bundling them with high-performing promotional products to increase their exposure and drive sales.
+I conducted a product analysis to determine whether pricing was a barrier — for example, whether the product was priced too high compared to its perceived value.

+I also evaluated the sales team's approach, questioning whether ineffective communication with customers might have contributed to the poor performance.
+Additionally, I analyzed stock levels and timing, checking whether the product was available in sufficient quantity during the peak months of demand.

+Finally, I examined potential issues with marketing efforts, such as lack of visibility or improper targeting, which could also explain the low sales figures.

 ### Steps followed